Rillke/opencast-tsm-config/README.md

 Instead of storing references to an inode, like Opencast, it will duplicate files sharing one inode on tape or whatever storage medium it uses.

-This lead to a backup with about 25-times the size of the data stored on disk.
+This leads to a backup with about 25-times the size of the data stored on disk.

 ## How to avoid data duplication?
 The general idea.